-employment of convicted individuals with law enforcement agencies including the attorney general, prosecutors' offices, police departments, sheriffs' departments, the state police, or the

-3 department of corrections[.] [; or

-4 (4) ineligibility pursuant to [insert references to constitutionally created collateral 5 sanctions which the legislature has no power to remove, such as those removing or suspending 6 officeholders based on criminal charge or conviction.]

-7 SECTION 12.
-PROCEDURES FOR ISSUANCE, MODIFICATION, AND 8 REVOCATION OF ORDERS OF LIMITED RELIEF AND CERTIFICATES OF 9 RESTORATION OF RIGHTS.

-10 (a) When a petition is filed under Section 9 or 10, including a petition for enlargement of 11 an existing order of limited relief from collateral sanctions or certificate of restoration of rights, 12 the [designated board or agency] shall notify the office that prosecuted the offense giving rise to 13 the collateral consequence from which relief is sought and, if the conviction was not obtained in 14 a court of this state, the [Office of the Attorney General of this state or an appropriate 15 prosecuting office in this state].
-The court or [designated board or agency] may issue an order or 16 certificate subject to restriction, condition, or additional requirement.
-When issuing, denying, 17 modifying, or revoking an order or certificate, the [designated board or agency] may impose 18 conditions for reapplication.

-(b) The [designated board or agency] may restrict or revoke an order or certificate it previously issued or an order issued by a court in this state if it finds just cause by a preponderance of the evidence.
-Just cause includes subsequent conviction of the holder for a felony in this state, or for an offense in another jurisdiction that is deemed a felony in this state under Section 8(a).
-An order of restriction or revocation may be issued:
+1 (3) ineligibility for employment pursuant to [insert references to laws restricting 2 employment of convicted individuals by law enforcement agencies including the attorney 3 general, prosecutor's office, police department, sheriff's department, the state police, or the 4 department of corrections[.] [; or 5 (4) ineligibility pursuant to [insert references to constitutionally created collateral 6 sanctions which the legislature has no power to remove, such as those removing or suspending 7 officeholders based on criminal charge or conviction].
+8 SECTION 12.
+ISSUANCE, MODIFICATION, AND REVOCATION OF ORDER 9 OF LIMITED RELIEF AND CERTIFICATE OF RESTORATION OF RIGHTS.
+10 (a) When a petition is filed under Section 9 or 10, including a petition for enlargement of 11 an existing order of limited relief or certificate of restoration of rights, the [designated board or 12 agency] shall notify the office that prosecuted the offense giving rise to the collateral 13 consequence from which relief is sought and, if the conviction was not obtained in a court of this 14 state, the [Office of the Attorney General of this state or an appropriate prosecuting office in this 15 state].
+The court or [designated board or agency] may issue an order or certificate subject to 16 restriction, condition, or additional requirement.
+When issuing, denying, modifying, or revoking 17 an order or certificate, the [designated board or agency] may impose conditions for reapplication.
+18 (b) The [designated board or agency] may restrict or revoke an order of limited relief or 19 certificate of restoration of rights it previously issued or an order issued by a court in this state if 20 it finds just cause by a preponderance of the evidence.
+Just cause includes subsequent conviction 21 of the holder for a felony in this state, or for an offense in another jurisdiction that is deemed a 22 felony in this state under Section 8(a).
+An order of restriction or revocation may be issued: 23 (1) on motion of the [designated board or agency] or the office of the prosecutor